From Wikipedia

 Description

 [edit]Buddleja davidii is a vigorous shrub with an arching habit, growing to 5 m (16 ft) in height.
-The pale brown bark becomes deeply fissured with age.
-The branches are quadrangular in section, the younger shoots covered in a dense indumentum.
-The opposite lanceolate leaves are 7–13 cm (3–5 inches) long, tomentose beneath when young.
-The honey-scented lilac to purple inflorescences are terminal panicles, < 20 cm (8 inches) long.[5]
-Flowers are perfect (having both male and female parts), hence are hermaphrodite rather than monoecious (separate male and female flowers on the same plant) as is often incorrectly stated.
-Ploidy 2n = 76 (tetraploid).[6]
+The pale grey-brown bark becomes flaky to deeply fissured with age.
+The branches are quadrangular in section, the younger shoots and leaves covered in a dense indumentum.
+The opposite lanceolate leaves are 7–20 cm (3–8 inches) long and 2–7 cm (1–3 inches) broad, grey-green to dark green above, greyish-white tomentose beneath when young and becoming grey-green with age.
+The flowers are honey-scented, lilac to purple or occasionally white, produced in terminal panicles, usually under 20 cm (8 inches) long but can be 30 cm (12 inches) or more long.[6][7]
+The flowers are perfect (having both male and female parts), hence are hermaphrodite rather than monoecious (separate male and female flowers on the same plant) as is often incorrectly stated.
+Ploidy 2n = 76 (tetraploid).[8]
+The seeds are very small, and wind-dispersed.[1]

-[edit]In his 1979 revision of the taxonomy of the African and Asiatic species of Buddleja, the Dutch botanist Anthonius Leeuwenberg sank the six varieties of the species as synonyms of the type, considering them to be within the natural variation of a species, and unworthy of varietal recognition.[7]
-It was Leeuwenberg's taxonomy which was adopted in the Flora of China[8] published in 1996.
-However, as the distinctions of the former varieties are still widely recognized in horticulture, they are treated separately here:
+[edit]In a 1979 revision of the taxonomy of the African and Asian species of Buddleja, the Dutch botanist Anthonius Leeuwenberg sank the six varieties of the species as synonyms of the type, considering them to be within the natural variation of the species, and not worthy of separate varietal recognition.[9]
+Leeuwenberg's taxonomy was adopted in the Flora of China[10] published in 1996, and is also upheld by both the Plants of the World Online database and the International Dendrology Society's Trees and Shrubs Online website.[2][11]
+However, as the distinctions of the former varieties are still accepted by some in horticulture,[6] they are listed here:

 Cultivation

-[edit]Buddleja davidii cultivars are much appreciated worldwide as ornamentals and for the value of their flowers as a nectar source for many species of butterfly.
-However, the plant does not provide food for butterfly larvae, and buddlejas might out-compete the host plants that caterpillars require.[9][10]
+[edit]Buddleja davidii cultivars are widely cultivated worldwide as ornamental shrubs and for the value of their flowers as a nectar source for many species of butterfly.
+However, the plant does not provide food for butterfly larvae, and buddlejas might out-compete the host plants that caterpillars require.[12][13]

 The species and its cultivars are not able to survive the harsh winters of northern or montane climates, being killed by temperatures below about −15 to −20 °C (5 to −4 °F).[citation needed]